-Upon successful completion of EDU 110 (MUS110/115), EIS 200 and PSY 101 (C- or higher) and maintaining a GPA of 2.85, EDC majors then enroll in EDU 220 Principles of Teaching.
-During this course candidates apply for admission into the Educator Preparation Program and must meet the following requirements.
+Entering freshmen are classified as Conditional Education Majors (EDC) and take first-year courses EDU 110 (MUS 110, MUS 115 Music Ed only), EIS 200, and PSY 101.
+Upon successful completion of these courses (C- or higher) and maintaining a GPA of 2.85, EDC majors then enroll in EDU 220 during which they apply for admission into the Educator Preparation Program.
+Admission into the EPP is by application only and is subject to the following requirements.